General Dynamics F-111 Aardvark: Design phase

-The F-111B was canceled by the Navy in 1968 due to weight and performance issues, along with the need for additional fighter requirements.
-The F-111C model was developed for Australia.
-Subsequently, the improved F-111E, F-111D, F-111F models were developed for the U.S. Air Force.
+During 1968, the F-111B was cancelled by the Navy on account of weight and performance issues together with revised tactical requirements.
+Australia would procure its own model, the F-111C.
+Subsequently, the improved F-111E, F-111D, and F-111F models were developed for the USAF.
 The strategic bomber FB-111A and the EF-111 electronic warfare versions were later developed for the USAF.
-Production ended in 1976, after 563 F-111 aircraft were built.
+Production of the F-111 ended in 1976, following the completion of 563 aircraft.